 Hearing loss is a growing health condition that people of all ages navigate.
-Impaired hearing has become a public health epidemic and its specific impact on kids is unique.
-Because children’s ears are still developing, hearing loss can affect their ability to effectively cultivate communication, language, and social skills.
-According to the Centers for Disease Control and Prevention (CDC), nearly 15% of children experience some degree of hearing loss in one or both ears.
+Impaired hearing has become a public health epidemic, and its specific impact on kids is unique.
+Because children’s ears are still developing, hearing loss can affect their ability to cultivate communication, language, and social skills effectively.
+According to the Centers for Disease Control and Prevention (CDC), nearly 15% of children experience hearing loss in one or both ears.

-There are various factors that cause hearing loss, one being environmental exposure to loud noise.
-It is critical to be aware of the level of noise that kids are surrounded by and ways that their hearing health can be protected.
+Various factors cause hearing loss, one of which is environmental exposure to loud noise.
+It is critical to be aware of the level of noise kids are surrounded by and ways to protect their hearing health.

 How Hearing Works